 Hiroshima is one of the must-visit cities on your first trip to Japan.
 Recognized worldwide for the infamous atomic bombing that happened in the August of 1945, the historic city of Hiroshima is now a global peace center.
 Explore the remains of the once-thriving city of Hiroshima and marvel at how resilient the people of Hiroshima are, in rebuilding the city and their souls, stronger than ever.

 Highlights: Hiroshima Peace Memorial Park, Itsukushima, Hiroshima Peace Memorial Museum, Shukkei-en.

 5. Yokohama - Port City of Japan

-Situated in the southwest of Tokyo bay, Yokohama is easily accessible from Tokyo and is just a train ride away.
-Thanks to the growth of Japan's foreign trade and shipping, the fishing village of Yokohama has flourished tremendously to becoming the port and one of the famous cities to visit in Japan.
-Packed with plenty of amazing shopping centers, go on a shopping spree in the second largest populated city of Japan and please don't get lost!
+Situated in the southwest of Tokyo Bay, Yokohama is easily accessible from Tokyo and is just a train ride away.
+Thanks to the growth of Japan's foreign trade and shipping, the fishing village of Yokohama has flourished tremendously to become the port and one of the famous cities to visit in Japan.
+Packed with plenty of amazing shopping centers, go on a shopping spree in the second-largest populated city of Japan and please don't get lost!